loganbrenningmeyer/c-cube-printer/README.md

 To project the vertices onto a plane, a "camera" is placed at a point whose y and z-values are centered with the cube and whose x-value is located $1.5\*length$ units past where the space surrounding the cube ends.

-Calculating intersections of the screen and the lines connecting vertices (x, y, z) and the camera (xC, yC, zC):
+Calculating intersections of the screen and the lines connecting vertices $(x, y, z)$ and the camera $(xC, yC, zC)$:
   - Line equation: $(xC, yC, zC) = (x, y, z) + t&lta, b, c&gt$
     - $a = xC - x$
     - $b = yC - y$
     - $c = zC - z$
-   - Screen$(xS, yS)$ is the plane located at the edge of the space surrounding the cube ($x = xC - length\*1.5$).
+    - $screen(xS, yS)$ is the plane located at the edge of the space surrounding the cube ($x = xC - length\*1.5$).
 Need to find constant $t$ for the intersection of the line and the screen.
      - $xS = xC - length\*1.5$
      - $xS = x + ta$
-       - Screen x-coordinate must be somewhere along the line connecting the vertex and camera
+       - $screen$ x-coordinate must be somewhere along the line connecting the vertex and camera
      - $x + ta = xC - length\*1.5$
      - $t = (xC - length\*1.5 - x)/a$
    - Now, the points are solvable: